top of page

 PreReqs: Ability to write a simple paragraph: 2-3 sentences

-This class is designed to give students a foundational understanding of the country we live in, the origins of our governments system and an appreciation for the many cultures, peoples, and events that shape our country to today.
+This class is designed to give students a foundational understanding of the country we live in, the origins of our governments system and an appreciation for the many cultures, peoples, and events that shape our country today.
 We will start by exploring American pre-history with the legends of various Native American tribes.
 Students will recreate different types of homes and shelters used by Native people from across the country.
 Then we will examine the relationship between Native American tribes and early settlers - their relationships of cooperation and conflict.
 Next we will follow the birth of our nation from the conflict with England to the development of the Constitution of the United States.
 We will study the founding fathers and the ideas that inspired them to build this new nation.

 bottom of page